gabriellegall/chess_com_bi/models/doc.md

 Window calculation repeating the maximum score from the username's perspective at the game_uuid level.
 {% enddocs %}

+{% docs game_max_score_playing_range %}
+Window calculation repeating ranges of the maximum score from the username's perspective at the game_uuid level.
+{% enddocs %}

 {% docs game_decisive_advantage %}
 Window calculation at the game_uuid level checking if the username was, at any point, in a decisive winning position.
 {% enddocs %}